Ski Gear Review: LINE, K2, MARKER | Edited by Mikiya Tanno

 Touring: ★★★★★

-I ski anywhere with these boots throughout the season.
-On the slopes, in the park, in the backcountry, and in all fields.
+I ski everywhere in these boots throughout the season.
+Pedestrian slopes, parks, backcountry, all kinds of terrain.

-The simple structure means it will last a whole season without any problems, even with hard use.
-By removing the tongue, the range of motion expands like that of a regular shoe, making it comfortable for long tours.
+: The simple structure ensures no malfunctions throughout the season, and it can withstand heavy use without any problems.
+By removing the tongue, the range of motion expands like a normal shoe, making long tours comfortable.

 Photo/main=KeiKarino. portrait=Takahiro Nakanishi